nikel-api/nikel-ts/src/models/README.md

 # Models
 This section contains information on each of the models provided by the Nikel API.
 All models inherit from `Base`, and only specify information that is unique to them.
-Currently, that information is tells the `Axios` service where to send queries.
+Currently, that information tells the `Axios` service where to send queries.

 ## Usage